rathore7770/Excel-Expert/README.md

 Let’s build something solid.
 Not toy-level.
-We’ll create a real Excel Toolkit script that looks portfolio-worthy on GitHub 💼📊
+I will help you to create a real Excel Toolkit script that looks portfolio-worthy 💼📊

 This tool will: